Empowering People, Launching lives

 How routines can help

-Having predictability and consistency in situations can help people to navigate them more easily.
-For example, if a young person has difficulty getting ready for school and they start displaying behaviours that challenge, setting up a routine can help to reduce anxiety around the uncertainty, set clear goals and establish predictability.
-This can be achieved using visual schedules, see example below.
+Having predictability and consistency in situations can help people with autism to navigate them more easily.
+For example, if a young person has difficulty getting ready for school they may start displaying behaviours that challenge.
+Setting up a routine can help to reduce anxiety around the uncertainty, set clear goals and establish predictability.
+This can be done using visual supports, see visual schedule example below.
+Social stories can help implement daily routines.

 When routines can become an issue